abhit-rana/CustomeAssemblerAndSimulator/README.md

 * If you don't have the solution file, leave the simulator_solution_file_name argument empty.
 * **Add the new test cases and their solution to the assigned folders, TestCases/Simulator and TestCasesSolutions/Simulator, respectively**.

 The Output file of the test case would be inside "TestCasesGeneratedOutput/Simulator/" with the same name as the test file.
-If the Solution file were provided, the result of whether the output file matched the solution file would be provided in the output.
+If the Solution file were provided, the result of whether the output file matched the solution file would be provided in the output. **The scatter plot would be available as a Plot.png file inside "Simulator/"**.

 ## Running the Entire System: Toucan

 INPUT - INSTRUCTIONS IN THE FORM OF ASSEMBLY LANGUAGE

-OUTPUT - VALUE OF PROGRAM COUNTER, REGISTERS, AND FLAGS AFTER EXECUTING EACH INSTRUCTION
+OUTPUT - VALUE OF PROGRAM COUNTER, REGISTERS, AND FLAGS AFTER EXECUTING EACH INSTRUCTION.
+SCATTER PLOT FILE.

 **FORMAT:**